Project Management Training: Raven 13

 on-site or remotely

-What is Raven 13 in the context of project management methodology?
+What is Raven 13 training?

-What does the project management training program include?
+What does the Raven 13 training include?

-• Project management standards
+• Project management best practices

-• Team accountability for decisions
+• Decision accountability

-How does Raven 13 relate to the project life cycle?
+Raven 13 and the project life cycle

-Methodologies and Planning
+Project Methodologies and Planning

 What does Raven 13 really offer teams and leaders?